alexfoxy/lax.js/README.md

 Lax.js 2.0 has been completely re-written with a focus on modularity and flexibility giving you more tools to create awesome animations.
 - New javascript animation syntax, allowing for more advanced effect combos
 - Use any value to drive animations, for example mouse position, time of day .. and of course scroll!
-- Animations can be given inertia when scrolling (see inertia example)
+- Animations can be given inertia when scrolling
 - Create custom CSS bindings
 - Animation easings
 - And much more..